Jrm-GMG/tree_of_thoughts/README.md

 # Tree of Thoughts

-This is a side project exploring Tree of Thoughts reasoning with LLMs.
+This is a side project exploring <a href="https://arxiv.org/abs/2305.10601">Tree of Thoughts</a><sup>1</sup> method.
 ToT enables LLMs to explore multiple reasoning paths through backtracking, evaluation, and systematic search.
 The A* search strategy is an experimental extension showing how classical AI search algorithms can be adapted with neural heuristics.

 ## Jobs done
 - **Multiple Search Algorithms** – BFS and DFS from the original ToT paper, plus a custom A* implementation with LLM-based heuristics